Top 10 Largest Lakes in India: Key Facts and Their Significance

 Conclusion

-The largest lake of India is Vembanad Lake, Kerala.
+The largest lake in India is Vembanad Lake, Kerala.

 There are about 10 largest lakes in India, including Wular Lake, Shivaji Sagar Lake, etc. are considered the largest lakes in India.